 8. The event organiser reserves the right to make changes to the program without prior notice or limitations.

-9. If you are denied entry to the Event or evicted from the Event for possessing a prohibited Item you will not be eligible for a refund.
+9. If you are denied entry to the Event or evicted from the Event for any reason specified in these Terms and Conditions, you will not be eligible for a refund.
+The Promoter may in its absolute discretion choose to offer a refund in any situation and shall not set a precedence for any other refunds.

 11a.
 You acknowledge that if the Promoter cancels the Event in accordance with these Terms and Conditions, the Promoter will utilise the equipment, infrastructure, art or other items for future events.
 If the Promoter cancels the Event the Promoter may make such arrangements to provide future opportunity for you to experience the product or a similar event (“Future Event”) in lieu of a refund or partial refund as determined at the Promoters absolute discretion, acting reasonably.
 You acknowledge that any Future Event may not be identical to the original event, however you accept that any refund or partial refund offered by the Promoter will be reflected on the similarity of the Future Event to the original event and will be determined at the Promoters absolute discretion.